zoalst/Speak3D/readme.md

 ## To Do

   - a lot
+  - bubble as a texture option instead of seperate geometry
   - add random as an option, ex: color random or texture random, size & coordinates also
   - export function so users can save whatever they create
   - add dat.GUI, for default params